About Shine

 What is Shine?

-The Shine School Media Awards is a national, free-to-enter competition rewarding UK secondary schools who produce an outstanding newspaper, magazine, podcast or website.
+The Shine School Media Awards is a national, free-to-enter competition rewarding UK secondary schools who produce an outstanding newspaper, magazine, podcast or multimedia project such as a podcast or digital publication.

 The culmination of the competition is a spectacular gala awards ceremony held in the City of London each summer.